Agents means EPM’s employees, contractors and agents.

 Commencement Date means the date in any Report.

-Credit Agreement means an agreement with BGC (Australia) Pty Ltd applying
+Credit Agreement means an agreement with BGC (Australia) Pty Ltd or EPM applying

 to EPM for the provision of credit to the Customer.